Error: "Battery has failed and cannot support data retention"

 8. Push the large cover back, lift it, and set it aside.

-9. Towards the back center is a cage containing the RAID controller.
-Squeeze or lift the two tabs and lift the cage out.
+1. Towards the back center is a cage containing the RAID controller.
+Squeeze or lift the two tabs and lift the card container out.

-11. Replace the controller with the new battery.
-There are two adapters in the riser cage.
-Adapter 1 is lower PCI card and adapter 2 is the upper card, when there are two.
+3. There are two adapters in the riser cage.
+Adapter 1 is the lower PCI card and adapter 2 is the upper card (when there are two).
 Replace the adapter/controller as directed by support.

-13. Slide the chassis into the rack and reconnect the cables.
+2. Slide the chassis into the rack and reconnect the cables in the rear.

 Below is a diagram of the layout of the RAID controllers, ethernet ports, and power supplies.